 With declines in brand trust and limited ability to reach audiences, marketers must begin to leverage the influence of brand advocates, which can deliver ROI of 11x annually according to TapInfluence.
-There must be something to that claim since Klear found that influencer marketing grew by 198% in 2017.

 Is an influencer marketing program right for your brand?

 Before you start making up your list of dream influencers, take a step back and think about whether or not you need an influencer program.

 - Do you operate in a highly competitive or commoditized industry?